-Where the need for additional pupil capacity has been demonstrated, provision of new or expanded schools will be supported, provided that:
+Where the need for additional pupil capacity has been demonstrated, provision of new or expanded schools will be supported provided that:

 - the location is conveniently situated for pupils from within the KDBH Area and has adequate car parking, safe drop off and pick up provision and easy access by local public transport without any significant additional impact on traffic congestion.
-New or improved walking and cycling routes will be strongly encouraged - there would be no significant impacts on local amenities - the buildings are well designed - the planning application demonstrates adequate consideration of opportunities for dual-use, by the community, of school buildings and outdoor recreational facilities.
+New or improved walking and cycling routes will be strongly encouraged - there would be no significant impacts on local amenities - the planning application demonstrates adequate consideration of opportunities for dual-use, by the community, of school buildings and outdoor recreational facilities; and - other policies in this Plan and the Solihull Local Plan, including design policies, are satisfied.